64-Tesseract/ncAuth/README.md

 Cycles the app colour/theme between your terminal colours.
 Will be saved to `colour` in the install directory only if the program is quit with `Q`.

 `S`
-Runs the script `script.sh` in the install directory, passing the current code's name & displayed code.
+Runs the script `script.sh` in the install directory, passing the selected row's name & displayed code.
 This could be used for example to copy the code to the clipboard, but as clipboards are very WM-dependent, you'll have to write the script yourself.
 A workaround for SXMO (since nothing supports its clipboard) is to call `xdotool` to type the code after a few seconds.